Best Checking Accounts: Quick Winners

 APY on Checking is Real NowIn 2020, checking accounts paid 0.01% APY.
 Today, accounts like Zynlo (2.00%) and SoFi (0.50%) mean your operating cash actually earns.
 Don't leave it on the table.

 Bonuses Are Legitimate ArbitrageChase ($400), SoFi ($400), Wells Fargo ($325) — that's $1,125 in free money available right now just for opening accounts with direct deposit.
-Entrepreneurs treat this like any other income opportunity.
+Treat this like any other simple cash opportunity, but read the requirements first.

 Your Bank Should Work as Hard as You DoThe right checking account is infrastructure for your financial life.
 Pick one that earns interest, refunds ATM fees, and never charges you for existing.